-Every year since 2016, the South Carolina General Assembly has appropriated $500,000 in nonrecurring funds for post-traumatic stress disorder treatment services for first responders.
-In the 2021-2022 budget, these services are funded with recurring funds. $250,000 is allocated to the SC Law Enforcement Assistance Program for police officers, and $250,000 is allocated to the SC First Responders Assistance and Support Team for firefighters.
+For fiscal year 2022-2023, the South Carolina General Assembly has increased the recurring funds for post-traumatic stress disorder treatment services for first responders.
+The state has allocated $375,000 to the SC Law Enforcement Assistance Program for police officers, and $375,000 to the SC First Responders Assistance and Support Team for firefighters.

 The state-funded PTSD program provides an insurance policy for first responders that reimburses out-of-pocket treatment expenses so officers and firefighters can focus on getting well without worrying about their healthcare bills.
 This is a valuable plan, considering many health insurance policies cover mental health benefits at a lower rate than regular medical benefits.

 With the PTSD program, firefighters and police officers can get the medical services needed to allow them to get back to their jobs.
 Connecting those whose jobs put them in contact with mental trauma with all available resources can help them so they can get back to a healthy life.